Skip to main content

 The following example demonstrates how to control consumer access based on consumer labels, upon a successful authentication.

-Create two consumers, jane and john, each with their own labels for organizations and projects.
-Enable key authentication for both consumers:
+Create two consumers, john and jane, each with their own labels for organizations and projects:

 curl "http://127.0.0.1:9180/apisix/admin/consumers" -X PUT \